JannieI/canvas-workstation-V3/src/app/roadmap.md

     - connector for Outlook
     - connector for Git
     - consider language equivalent to DAX or M
-    - chart Real Time data, maybe via Web Sockets
+    - chart Real Time data, maybe via Web Sockets.
+Can also be a summary / snapshot of the data every x minutes, something that Dries would want
     - authenticate via their system, ie AD
     - must be able to create new Widget
     - consider: get the SQL for an Overlay query, might be useful